 Don’t set yourself up with an arbitrary timeline about when things should happen.
 Everyone’s experience of practice is different.
 Things will happen in their own time.
 Strength does not equal aggression or force.
 Trying too hard can increase your chances of getting hurt.

 Cultivate awareness on your mat

 How do you honestly feel at any particular moment?
-Do you have energy to try that challenging posture one more time or are you fatigued to a point that you should stop for the day?
-Pushing through when you are getting clear signals from your body to stop will only increase your chances of injury and your likelihood of quitting or avoiding practice because you have created a negative association with it.
+Do you have the energy to try that challenging posture one more time?
+Or are you fatigued to the point that you should stop for the day?
+Pushing through when you have clear signals from your body to stop only increases your chances of injury.
+And it increases your likelihood of quitting or avoiding practice because you have created a negative association with it.

 Most of all: Show up to your practice consistently

 Change happens with a consistency of effort.